 The Mayan culture is still strong in the Yucatan.
 Fun fact, Mayan cuisine is the only food with a World Heritage status.
 The people hold to the fact that Mayan culture is different than the Mexican culture visitor thing they understand; by the time you leave the Yucatan, you’ll understand.

-The major sites I visited were Uxmal, Dzidzantún and Chichen Itza as well as other Mayan site cities like Merida or Izamal built around.
+The major sites I visited were Uxmal, Dzidzantún and Chichen Itza as well as other Mayan site that cities like Merida or Izamal built around.
 Each ancient city I saw was unique, but it carried the same haunted weight of importance.
 The intelligence and the passion of the people who built and lived in these sites is easy to see despite the cruelty of time.

 The shadow snake of Kukulkán at the spring equinox at Chichen Itza during the spring equinox of 2017.

 If you are venturing to Chichen Itza on your own, I recommend you stay in Valliod at the Candeloria Hostel.
-Even if you don’t stay but are just in Valliod for a visit go to the shop Colibrí Maya for a tequila tasting and ask about a bike tour; one of the workers was told me about a tequila-tamale bike tour!
+Even if you don’t stay but are just in Valliod for a visit, go to the shop Colibrí Maya for a tequila tasting and ask about a bike tour; one of the workers told me about a tequila-tamale bike tour!

 4. i celebrated spring equinox